allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 But what if we want to create a page without any AllegroHeader at all?
 Or even worse &mdash;
-how to handle two different version of [React](https://facebook.github.io/react/) within a single page?
+how to handle two different versions of [React](https://facebook.github.io/react/) within a single page?

 Current approach based on Varnish server-side includes is flexible, scalable and easy to develop but unfortunately, it’s hard to maintain.